aws-samples/aws-reinvent2018-keeping-secrets/README.md

 Examples:

-- The monitorsecret.sh shell cript in the WordPress EC2 instance logs the new database password that came into effect from the rotation of the database secret via AWS Secrets Manager.
+- The monitorsecret.sh shell script in the WordPress EC2 instance logs the new database password that came into effect from the rotation of the database secret via AWS Secrets Manager.
 Logging such as password is obviously not a good practice.
 It was done solely to provide an illustration of how the secret has changed.

 - The monitorsecret.sh and mariadb.newway.sh scripts fetch the database password and store it in environment variables.
 This is not a best practice and was done only for demonstrative purposes.

+- SSL_Offloading_to_CloudHSM.txt is step by step guide supported with linux commands to migrated from LetsEncrypt staging/untrusted certificate to Trused Certificate with Private key stored on AWS CloudHSM.

 ## Build Procedure